 We invite high school youth to enjoy a week of fun, camping, and learning about rangelands and natural resource management.
-The camp headquarters is located at the U.S. Forest Service Big Creek Campground.
-Big Creek winds its way through the Toiyabe Mountain Range of Central Nevada, providing a splendid setting for learning and recreation.
+This year the camp headquarters will be located at the Smith Creek Ranch (located 40 minutes southwest of Austin, NV), providing a splendid setting for learning and recreation.

 The camp has a long and successful history.
 Since 1961, hundreds of Nevada's youth have participated in the program.
 Today, many former campers manage natural resources for their families, communities, or agencies.